Data-Efficient Control of Polynomial Systems via Physics-Guided Quadratic Constraints: Simulation Results

 \section{Simulation Results}

-This section demonstrates the efficacy of our physics-informed data-driven approach through four case studies, with key findings summarized in Table~\ref{Tab_results}.
-We also compare our physics-informed method with its purely data-driven counterpart in Table~\ref{Tab_results} (cf. Remark~\ref{Re_PDD}), demonstrating that physics-based knowledge enables us to provide safety guarantees with shorter-horizon trajectories.
-The physics-informed discrete-time algorithm is applied to three benchmarks: a Lorenz system~\cite{lopez2019synchronization}, as a classical chaotic nonlinear model; a rotating rigid spacecraft~\cite{khalil2002nonlinear}; and a system with higher-degree polynomial dynamics.
-Additionally, we demonstrate our physics-informed continuous-time algorithm on another chaotic benchmark, called Chen system~\cite{lopez2019synchronization}.
-Specifically, Lorenz-type systems (\emph{i.e.}, Lorenz and Chen) are well-suited for modeling complex, chaotic dynamics and are widely used across various domains.
-These applications include secure communications, where they facilitate signal encryption~\cite{wang2009chaotic}; atmospheric modeling in weather prediction~\cite{Lorenz1963}; robotics systems that must adapt to unpredictable environments~\cite{sprott2010elegant}; and neuroscience, where they help simulate chaotic brain activity to better understand disorders such as epilepsy~\cite{strogatz2024nonlinear}.
-All simulations were conducted in MATLAB on a macOS device equipped with an M3 Max chip.
+This section evaluates the efficacy of our physics-guided data-driven framework through three benchmark case studies: a Lorenz system~\cite{lopez2019synchronization}, serving as a classical chaotic nonlinear polynomial model; a rotating rigid spacecraft~\cite{khalil2002nonlinear}; and a system featuring higher-degree polynomial dynamics.
+As summarized in Table~\ref{Tab_results}, we systematically compare our approach against its purely data-driven counterpart (cf. Remark~\ref{Re_PDD}) to explicitly demonstrate how integrating prior physical knowledge enables formal safety guarantees using significantly shorter trajectories.
+The Lorenz system, in particular, is selected because it effectively captures complex, chaotic dynamics prevalent across various scientific domains.
+Such chaotic models are integral to secure communications for signal encryption~\cite{wang2009chaotic}, atmospheric modeling in weather prediction~\cite{Lorenz1963}, adaptive robotics in unpredictable environments~\cite{sprott2010elegant}, and neuroscience for simulating brain activity to understand disorders like epilepsy~\cite{strogatz2024nonlinear}.
+All simulations were executed in MATLAB on a macOS device equipped with an M3 Max chip.
+Furthermore, in all case studies, $\nu_\mathbf{i}$ and $\nu_\mathbf{u}$ are derived based on the spherical assumption (cf. Remark \ref{Re_nunu}).